Asqatasun/Asqatasun/documentation/en/10_Install_doc/Asqatasun/Pre-requisites.md

 ## Check Pre-requisites : manual way

-If you don't feel comfortable with running a script as root, here are the required steps for completing the pre-requisites.
+If you don't feel comfortable running a script as root, here are the required steps for completing the pre-requisites.

 In a few words : install packages, then configure.